 Washington D.C.
 USA, simulation scenario

-The simulation procedure, which has been performed for various scenarios, is based on a 3D map, where set of network elements are analysed on each transmission directions (i.e. both DL and UL), to evaluate the received signal, noise and interference levels.
+The simulation procedure, which has been performed for various scenarios, is based on a 3D map, where set of network elements are analysed on each transmission directions (i.e. both DL and UL) to evaluate the received signal, noise and interference levels.

 AP (Access Point) and RT (Remote Terminal) nodes are considered.
 In each AP, node two sectors (or directions) can be covered.